-- Distribution of coal, palm shell and steel.

-- Distribution of ice cream.

-- Distribution of wholesale food market.
+- Distribution of coal, palm shell and steel. - Distribution of ice cream (Disposal of subsidiary on September 15, 2019) - Distribution of wholesale food market.

-The financial statements have been approved for issue by the Company's Board of Directors on February 28, 2019.
+The financial statements have been approved for issue by the Company's Board of Directors on February 27, 2020.